Euro zone puts Greece's efforts under microscope

 Finance ministers are scheduled to meet again on March 12, the first date that they could give final approval for the package, which ultimately aims to cut Greece's debt to just over 120 percent of gross domestic product (GDP) by 2020, from 160 percent now.

-That meeting is also expected to see a discussion on combining the euro zone's crisis-fighting firewalls, the 250 billion euros (209 billion pounds) left in the temporary EFSF bailout fund and the 500 billion euro permanent ESM facility.
+That meeting is also expected to see a discussion on combining the euro zone's crisis-fighting firewalls, the 250 billion euros ($335 billion) left in the temporary EFSF bailout fund and the 500 billion euro permanent ESM facility.

 Jean-Claude Juncker, the chairman of euro zone finance ministers, said on Wednesday Greece would probably get its first payment from the second package by March 20 at the latest, as long as Athens meets all the conditions first.